SamuelDAlencar/desafio_atlas/README.md

 # 🔍 github_user_clone

-Front end challenge of [AtlasGR](https://www.atlasgr.com.br/) which consists of an application that allows you to search for a real github user and list their repositories
+Front-end application that lets you search for a real github user and list his repositories

 ## 🚀 Getting Started